monosource/radare2-explorations/intro/navigation.md

 [0x00418cbc]>
 ```

-Notice that radare2 automatically flags each "hit" of a search for you to seek at afterwards.
+Notice that radare2 automatically flags each "hit" of a search for you to use.
 This is also useful for iteration via `@@` and regex.
-You can execute a command for every hit of a search.
-Such as printing, xoring with a value, or even more complex operations
+You can execute a command for every result of a search, such as printing, xoring with a value, or even more complex operations

 ```
 [0x00418cbc]> /a jmp rax